Federal Perkins Loan Program

 In accordance with the Federal laws governing your loan, you may apply for deferment of repayment during a period in which you are:

-- enrolled and attending as a regular student in at least a half-time course of study at an eligible School
+- enrolled and attending as a regular student in at least a half-time course of study at an eligible school

-- engaged in public service that qualifies for cancellation of the loan (see Cancellation Benefits below)
+- engaged in public service that qualifies for cancellation of the loan

 - seeking but unable to find full-time employment (limited to 3 years)

-- experiencing an economic hardship as determined by the School (limited to 3 years)
+- experiencing an economic hardship as determined by the school (limited to 3 years)

-- effective July 1, 2001, serving on active duty or performing qualifying National Guard duty during a war or other military operation or national emergency (limited to 3 years)
+- serving on active duty or performing qualifying National Guard duty during a war or other military operation or national emergency

 Q: What is the post-deferment grace period?

-Q: How often must I file deferment forms?
+Q: How do I file for deferment?

 Q: What is forbearance?